kubeshop/testkube/docs/artifacts-storage.md

 SCRAPPERENABLED
 ```

-Which can be set while installing with helm:
+Which can be set while installing with Helm:

 ```bash
 helm install --create-namespace my-testkube testkube/testkube --set STORAGE_ENDPOINT=custom_value
 ```

-Alternatively these values can be read from Kubernetes secrets and set like this:
+Alternatively, these values can be read from Kubernetes secrets and set:

 ```yaml
 - env: